-Latency is the time between when you speak, to when the other person hears your voice.
-If latency values are high, it can lead to great difficulty in conducting conversations and cause frustration.
-A long delay in audio being received (or a highly variable delay) can have a severe impact on a customer’s experience, especially in a conferencing scenario, where larger numbers of people are trying to speak at once.
+In telecommunications, latency is the time between when you speak, to when the other person hears your voice.
+If latency values are high, it can be difficult to conduct conversations and cause frustration.
+As a result, a long delay in audio being received (or a highly variable delay) can have a severe impact on a caller’s experience.
+This is especially true in meetings, where larger numbers of people are trying to speak at once.

 Latency can be measured in one or both directions and is quantified in terms of milliseconds (ms).
-Gregg Communication Systems notes that “while VoIP has several different elements that are important, one of the most overlooked is network latency.
-A mere 150 milliseconds of latency and you’ll start to experience issues in the quality of your calls.”
+Gregg Communication Systems says that “a mere 150 milliseconds of latency, and you’ll start to experience issues in the quality of your calls.”
 One-way latency is the time it takes for a data packet to travel in one direction only and it is generally used to diagnose network problems.
-Two-way latency measures the round trip time and this figure is used to calculate MOS (mean opinion scores).
+Two-way latency measures the round trip time and is used to calculate MOS (mean opinion scores).

 What is VoIP?

 VoIP (Voice over Internet Protocol) allows individuals to make calls over the internet.

 VoIP technology converts your voice into a digital signal, allowing you to make a call directly from a computer, a VoIP phone, or other devices.
 Traditional PSTNs (public switched telephone networks) send data through copper telephone lines.
 With VoIP, when someone speaks into their phone, the sound is converted into packets of data.
 Everything sent over the internet is transmitted as a “packet” of information, or data.

 A high quality VoIP call depends on the quality of: